typecasted/Rust-Basics/Chapter_1_Hello_Rust/2. hello_cargo/README.md

 #### 2. target
 - target directory will contain all the generated files and output files in it.
+- this dir will be created when you build the cargo project.

 #### 3 .gitignore
 - When we create a cargo project, git is by default initialized and gitignore file is created.